-Claimant alleges that he was a six-year-old United States citizen living in Kuwait with his family when Iraq invaded the country on August 2, 1990.
-He asserts that, beginning with the invasion and for six weeks thereafter, he and his family were forced to hide in their apartment in Kuwait in constant fear of being captured by Iraqi authorities.
-He further claims that during this entire period, the Iraqi government in effect forcibly prevented him (and other U.S. nationals) from leaving Kuwait and/or Iraq and did so with the express purpose of compelling the United States government to acquiesce to certain

-Iraqi government demands.
-After the Iraqi government authorized female and minor nationals to leave, Claimant flew out of Kuwait (via Baghdad, Iraq) on September 12, 1990.
+Claimant alleges that she was an eight-year old U.S. citizen living in Kuwait with her family when Iraq invaded the country on August 2, 1990.
+She asserts that, beginning with the invasion and for about five weeks thereafter, she and her family were forced to hide in their residence and in the home of family friends in constant fear of being captured by Iraqi authorities.
+She further claims that during this entire period, the Iraqi government in effect forcibly prevented her (and other U.S. nationals) from leaving Kuwait and/or Iraq and did so with the express purpose of compelling the United States government to acquiesce to certain Iraqi government demands.
+After the Iraqi government authorized female and minor U.S. nationals to leave, Claimant flew out of Kuwait (via Baghdad, Iraq) on September 7, 1990.